minway/NlpTest/README.md

 4. create an environment variable 'INPUT' with a paragraph of text.

 5. Click on 'Save' and then click on 'Test'.
+The Lambda function reads in the content of the INPUT environment variable and performs ner and sentiment.
 The result should look like this:
 "Detected entity:  She(PERSON)  Tom(PERSON)  UK(COUNTRY)  George(PERSON)  King(TITLE) The sentiment of the sentences are: Negative, Very positive, Negative, Neutral, Positive, Neutral, Negative, , and the overall sentiment rating is 1".